Mutiny: Sentence

 Until 1998, mutiny and another offence of failing to suppress or report a mutiny were each punishable with death.
 Section 21(5) of the Human Rights Act 1998 completely abolished the death penalty in the United Kingdom.
 (Prior to this, the death penalty had already been abolished for murder, but it had remained in force for certain military offences and treason, although no executions had been carried out for several decades.)
 This provision was not required by the European Convention on Human Rights, since Protocol 6 of the Convention permitted the death penalty in time of war, and Protocol 13, which prohibits the death penalty for all circumstances, did not then exist.
 The government introduced section 21(5) as a late amendment in response to parliamentary pressure.

 United States

-The United States' Uniform Code of Military Justice defines mutiny thus:
+The United States' Uniform Code of Military Justice defines mutiny in section 894 of title 10 (Article 94 of the Uniform Code of Military Justice) as follows: